-Figure 1 shows a schematic diagram of Waters Micromass LCT Premier oa-Tof mass spectrometer.
+Figure 1 shows a schematic diagram of the Waters LCT PremierTM oa-TOF mass spectrometer.
 Samples under investigation are introduced into the instrument via the ZSprayTM electrospray ion source, which operates at atmospheric pressure.
-Analytes of interest are ionized into the gas phase through the electrospray process and thus enter the instrument through the sampling cone orifice.
-Three RF only ion guides provide high efficiency transfer of the gas phase ions from the ion source to the oa-Tof pusher optics of the analyzer.
-Within this region, the ions are spatially and time-focused and then orthogonally pulsed into the Tof analyzer at a pusher repetition rate up to 30 kHz.
-To allow time-of-flight mass spectrometry to be performed with a benchtop instrument, the design incorporates a high precision reflectron mirror at the opposing end of the field free drift region of the Tof analyzer.
-The flight path of the ions are reversed by the reflectron and sent back towards the detector where the ion arrivals are recorded and outputted to a computer display via a time-to-digital converter (TDC).
-A single pass of the Tof analyzer results in an effective flight length of 0.8 m.
+Analytes of interest are ionized into the gas phase through the electrospray process and enter the instrument through the sampling cone orifice.
+Three RF-only ion guides provide high-efficiency transfer of the gas phase ions from the ion source to the oa-TOF pusher optics of the analyzer.
+Within this region, the ions are spatially and timefocused and then orthogonally pulsed into the TOF analyzer at a pusher repetition rate up to 30 kHz.

 Figure 1.
-Instrument configuration of the Waters® Micromass® LCT PremierTM Mass Spectrometer.
+Instrument configuration of the LCT Premier Mass Spectrometer.